cleesmith/picamera_motion_socket_flask/README.markdown

 > Maybe, on the same Raspberry Pi (RPi).
 This was not tested, because if you're using this setup to "catch a thief" or whatever then having the images on the RPi isn't going to help as they could just smash it or take it leaving you with no images.
+Of course, this all depends on your setup.

 ### install Flask:
 ```